nussjustin/feature/README.md

 Each method will return a callback that takes a `context.Context` and returns a value of the specific type.

-There is also [feature.Typed][16] and [feature.TypedFunc][17] which can be used to register flags using an arbitrary, generic type.
-Note that you can not currently override typed values for a context in a safe way.

 For example:

 ```go